Mikopet/homeworks/README.md

 I had different exciting errors during implement the working MVP.
 Like the sample dataset was invalid, or the math libs for deviation were different.
 After all, I did some dirty work with the codebase, but the tests are good I think.
 Now the next task is to refactor it a bit to have a better code reading experience.

+---

+So first I wanna decouple the parser logic into separate module